michaelawyu/stripe-google-demo/firebase_tutorial.md

 ## Deploy the functions

-1. Open `quickstart.sh` from the file explorer on the left side.
+1. Open `firebase_quickstart.sh` from the file explorer on the left side.

 2. Edit the first two lines of the file.
 Replace `YOUR-STRIPE-API-KEY`, `YOUR-FIREBASE-PROJECT`, `YOUR-SENDGRID-API-KEY`, `YOUR-FULFILLMENT-ENDPOINT-SECRET`